What Is An FMM? Do You Need One?

 There is a misconception that if you stay within the free zone near the border or only travel into Mexico for less than 7 days, you do not need an FMM.
 However, this is not correct.

-If you are entering Mexico as a visitor, regardless of distance or duration, you need to process an FMM or Mexican immigration form either at a border or at immigration stations at airports..
+If you are entering Mexico as a visitor, regardless of distance or duration, you need to process an FMM or Mexican immigration form either at a border or at immigration stations at airports.
+In addition to immigration procedures, travelers may also need to clear customs as part of the entry process.
 It just so happens that people who live near the border tend to never to apply for an FMM when they come to Mexico.

 If you are a resident card holder of Mexico, you do not need to get an FMM at a land border or when you fly to Mexico.
 You lead with your residency card and your passport, and you should make sure the agent stamps your passport with either RT or RP.